 - ringing in the ears

 Some side effects can be serious.
-If you experience any of the following symptoms or those mentioned in the IMPORTANT WARNING section, call your doctor immediately.
-Do not take any more indomethacin until you speak to your doctor.
+If you experience any of the following symptoms or those mentioned in the IMPORTANT WARNING section, call your doctor immediately or get emergency medical treatment.

 - unexplained weight gain